 1. Experience the nightlife

 In the summer, most of the nightlife in Florianópolis is concentrated around the beaches, while in the winter, the fun moves to Lagoa da Conceição.
 P12, Cafe de la Musique, and Milk all throw wild parties.
-If you’re not interested in the club scene, go to Dust Pub for a sampling of local Brazilian sertanejo, a country-like musical genre.
+Entrance ranges from free to 200 BRL, depending on the night, who is DJing, and the time that you enter the club.

 2. Try sandboarding

 Floripa is covered in white sand dunes, and sandboarding is an exciting way to spend an afternoon.
 Basically, you’ll lie on a piece of wood and hurtle down the dunes at a breakneck speed while taking in the panoramic views over Lagoa da Conceição.
-You can take a tour with Lagoa Sandboard for about 20 BRL per hour.
+You can rent a sandboard at Lagoa Sandboard for about 30 BRL per hour.

 3. Visit Ribeirão da Ilha